 In short: this is not your grandparents’ job market.
-It’s easier than ever before to hire high-quality, professional employees like web designers, marketing managers, and accountants on an independent contractor basis.
+It’s easier than ever to hire high-quality employees on an independent contractor basis.

-For example, consumers are more savvy (and mobile) than ever before: it’s weird not to have a website and no longer acceptable to just have a basic one either.
+For example, consumers are more savvy (and mobile) than ever before: it’s no longer acceptable to just have a basic (or nonexistent) website.
 Do you need a web designer?
-Or maybe it would behoove you to hire a part-time social media specialist throughout the summer season to engage online shoppers and drive foot traffic to your storefront.
+Or maybe it would behoove you to hire a part-time social media specialist throughout the summer season to engage online shoppers?
 What skill set would make the biggest impact for your business?

 If you’re looking to plump up certain areas of your staff on a temporary basis for the holidays, keep track of how those skill sets benefit your business: if you decide a certain role is particularly valuable in an evergreen way, you can always hire for that position full-time after the summer comes to a close!

 So now that you know the type of seasonal employees that you’ll need, how exactly do you find them?

 The first step: rethink your preconceptions about what work actually needs to be performed onsite with you!
 Roles traditionally performed in person, like administrative support, bookkeeping, or public relations, can now be completed remotely with ease.